helium/HIP/0XXX-verification-mapping.md

 ## Deployment Impact

 It is proposed that the implementation of this HIP will be done by Nova Labs.
 Implementation will require changes to all service provider apps (i.e. Helium Mobile app), as well as the rewards of Oracle.
-It is estimated that the work to implement this will take roughly 3 months, following the approval of this HIP and provided there are no substantial changes to scope as result of community discussions.
+It is estimated that the work to implement this will take roughly 3 months, following the approval of this HIP and provided there are no substantial changes to scope as a result of community discussions.

 ## Success Metrics